Lifeguard Training and courses in Alpine County

-Lifeguards in Alpine County
+Lifeguard Training in Alpine County

 About the American Lifeguard Association

-The American Lifeguard Association is supported by Global Lifeguards and the Swimming Pool and Spa Foundation, both 501(c)(3) nonprofit organizations dedicated to reducing drownings and improving aquatic safety.
+The American Lifeguard Association (ALA) is supported by Global Lifeguards and the Swimming Pool and Spa Foundation—501(c)(3) nonprofit organizations dedicated to reducing drownings and improving aquatic safety.
+ALA’s mission is to make pools, beaches, and waterways safer by partnering with employers, training lifeguards, and strengthening safety standards.

-ALA has been referenced by public health and safety organizations, including:
+ALA has been cited by public health and safety organizations, including:

 Requirements for Lifeguard Training in Alpine County

-• 16 years or older to work at a beach or waterfront facility
+• 16 years or older to work at beaches or waterfront facilities

-• Swim 300 yards continuously, using the following strokes:
+Swim 300 yards continuously, using these strokes:

-• 100 yards of breaststroke using a pull, breath, kick, and glide sequence
+• 100 yards breaststroke using the pull, breath, kick, and glide sequence

-• 100 yards of either front crawl or breaststroke (or a combination of both)
+• 100 yards front crawl or breaststroke (or a combination)

-• Complete a timed event:
+Complete a timed event:

-• Surface dive 7–10 feet to retrieve a 10-pound object
+• Dive 7–10 feet to retrieve a 10-pound object

 • Exit the water without using steps or a ladder

-Lifeguarding in Alpine County: Long-Term Career Options
+Lifeguarding in Alpine County: Long-Term Career Opportunities

 • Water Safety Instructor